apache/tac-website/source/_index.md

 Ensure that you specify which event you are applying for.
 We generally give preference to those who apply to attend an event nearest their home location.
-In other words, those in Europe would fair better applying to attend an ApacheCon EU event, and those in Asia, an Asia event, when they next come round.
+In other words, those in Europe would fair better applying to attend an ASF EU event, and those in Asia, an ASF Asia event, when they next come round.

-However, we will consider carefully compelling reasons you present to support going to an event further away than your nearest ApacheCon location.
-(This year for example will be more forgiving due to no in person events for over 2 years)
+However, we will consider carefully compelling reasons you present to support going to an event further away than your nearest ASF event location.
 We will only notify those applicants who are successful.
 If you have not heard from us within one week of the application closing date, you should assume that you did not qualify on this occasion.
 However, you are welcome to email tac-apply@apache.org for confirmation if you wish.